facebookincubator/velox/velox/docs/develop/types.rst

 to determine the type of the elements.
 This works because there are no elements.

 TIMESTAMP type is used to represent a specific point in time.
-In Velox, a TIMESTAMP is defined as the sum of seconds and nanoseconds since UNIX epoch.
+A TIMESTAMP is defined as the sum of seconds and nanoseconds since UNIX epoch.
-`struct Timestamp` uses a 64-bit integers to store seconds and a 64-bit unsigned integer to store nanoseconds, and the nanoseconds value must be less than 10^9.
+`struct Timestamp` uses a 64-bit integers to store seconds and a 64-bit unsigned integer to store nanoseconds.
 Nanoseconds in Timestamp is used to represent the high-precision part of Timestamp less than 1 second, so the value range of nanoseconds is [0, 10^9).
 For example, `Timestamp(0, 0)` represents `1970-01-01 00:00:00` and
 `Timestamp(10*24*60*60 + 125, 0)` represents `1970-01-11 00:02:05`.
-The seconds in Timestamp can be a negative value, which is used to indicate a time point that is less than UNIX epoch.
-For example, `Timestamp(-(10*24*60*60 + 125), 0)` represent `1969-12-21 23:57:55`.
+The seconds in Timestamp can be a negative value, which is used to represent a time point that is less than UNIX epoch.
+For example, `Timestamp(-(10*24*60*60 + 125), 0)` represents `1969-12-21 23:57:55`.

 Logical Types